sassoftware/viya4-monitoring-kubernetes/samples/tls/logging/README.md

 * kubernetes.io/tls secret - `elasticsearch-ingress-tls-secret`

 Generating these certificates is outside the scope of this example.
 However, you can use the process documented in ["Configure NGINX Ingress TLS for SAS Applications"](https://go.documentation.sas.com/?cdcId=sasadmincdc&cdcVersion=default&docsetId=calencryptmotion&docsetTarget=n1xdqv1sezyrahn17erzcunxwix9.htm&locale=en#n0oo2yu8440vmzn19g6xhx4kfbrq) in SAS Viya Administration documentation and specify the `logging` namespace.

 ## Instructions

-1. Set up an empty directory with a `logging` subdirectory to contain the customization files.
+1. Set up an empty directory with a `/logging` subdirectory to contain the customization files.

-2. Export a `USER_DIR` environment variable that points to this location.
-For example:
+2. Set the `USER_DIR` environment variable to your local path:

 ```bash
 mkdir -p ~/my-cluster-files/ops/user-dir/logging